5 Reasons Freelancers Should Have Disability Income Insurance

 Freelancers (or whatever you want to call us) have the same risks as traditional employees but with a lower amount of stress because they have more control over their workflow.
 Here, we’re talking about the risks of becoming ill or the risk of becoming injured.
 Just because freelancers don’t have to commute to their workplace like traditional employees does not mean they do not have considerable risks in their everyday lives.

 Freelancers need all of the same types of insurance as employees.
 The need car insurance, home insurance, health insurance, life insurance and yes, they need Disability Income Insurance.
+Regarding life insurance, most freelancers over estimate the cost of life insurance.
+For example, the cost of a $1,000,000 term life insurance policy for a healthy 30-year old male can cost as low as $35 a month.

 5 Reasons Freelancers need Disability Income Insurance